Canadian Utilities Limited Preferred Stock Market Value

 No correlation between past and present

 Canadian Utilities Limited has no correlation between past and present.
-Overlapping area represents the amount of predictability between Canadian Utilities time series from 25th of November 2025 to 10th of December 2025 and 10th of December 2025 to 25th of December 2025.
+Overlapping area represents the amount of predictability between Canadian Utilities time series from 19th of December 2025 to 3rd of January 2026 and 3rd of January 2026 to 18th of January 2026.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Canadian Utilities price movement.
 The serial correlation of 0.0 indicates that just 0.0% of current Canadian Utilities price fluctuation can be explain by its past prices.

 | Correlation Coefficient | 0.0 | |